H-SG/aoc-python-2024/README.md

 No big comments, was pretty easy, didn't feel like doing any kind of optimisation

 ## Day 10
 Started very late, lots of personal life got in the way.
 Humourously I accidentally solved P2 while writing P1, not realising P1 only asked for number of ends and not paths.
+Could probably halve the execution time by combining the two searches with some good handling of the data being passed around, but I am le tired.